BlockchainCommons/GordianSeedTool-iOS/README.md

 * Fixed #203.
 HD Private Keys and HD Public Keys are no longer shown in the Key Export screen when Ethereum or Tezos is selected.
 * Fixed #208.
 Now shows Tezos public and private keys on Seed Detail page.
 * Fixed #201.
 Can now paste hex seeds that include spaces or other non hex-digit characters.
+* Fixed #202. `ur:output-descriptor` can now be pasted into the OutputDescriptor field on the Seed Detail screen.

 ### 1.6 (74)